EtienneAb3d/WhisperTimeSync/README.md

 The "accurate transcriptions" may be obtained using WhisperHallu:<br/>
 https://github.com/EtienneAb3d/WhisperHallu

-WhisperHallu is used to extract vocals and lyrics in karaok-AI:<br/>
+WhisperTimeSync and WhisperHallu are used to extract vocals and lyrics in karaok-AI:<br/>
 https://github.com/EtienneAb3d/karaok-AI

 # Google Colab